Roll20/roll20-api-scripts/vampire-v5/Readme.md

 ### Many Thanks
 Many thanks to Konrad J who's Hero Quest roller this is based on.

+### Known Bugs

+If a player has speech marks in their name this can cause issues.

 ### Guide to use the code

 There are several different types of rolls that are available.